A Tokyo Itinerary: Tokyo in 3 Days!

 I actually have two old posts on Tokyo that I'll partially draw from to create this.
 They're more story oriented though with a narrative focus, as was my style back then.
 For better or worse, there's not much room for that in the travel blogging sphere these days.

 In this post we're going to get down to business to ensure that you get the information you need to tackle this incredible city.
+There's a lot to do in Tokyo - take, real life Mario Kart racing for example!

 NOTE: This post may contain some affiliate links.
 That means, simply, that I may get commissions from some of my recommendations.
 That being said, my opinions are fully my own.